The deadline for candidacy in the 2019 Weavers Way Board Elections has passed. Voting will start in April, so check back soon for updates!

 Information for Prospective Candidates

-Weavers Way is a growing, dynamic food co-op in a region that is undergoing a significant increase in the number of cooperatives being organized and opening their doors.
+Weavers Way is a growing, dynamic food co-op in a region where competition for our grocery business is increasing.
 This is a rewarding time to be a part of the Weavers Way Board.
 You are encouraged to read these materials and decide if you wish to become a candidate.

 While Board service can be fun, it is also serious business.
 Members who are interested in running for the Board are strongly encouraged to take both their candidacy and, if elected, Board service seriously.
 Candidates are asked to: